swmpkim/2023_NERRS_workshops/README.md

 **Full agenda to come later**, but topics will include:

--   Walking through RStudio's settings\
+-   Walking through RStudio's settings
--   Different types of R files, and when to use them\
+-   Different types of R files, and when to use them
--   Workflow setup\
+-   Workflow setup
--   Running code\
+-   Running code
 -   Useful keyboard shortcuts

 # 10:30 am - 12:30 pm.
 How to solve problems in R.

 Face it, you can take all the intro-to-R workshops you want, and you will still run into problems.
 This is part of being a programmer.
 One of the most important R skills is not related to code itself but rather how to find answers to your questions.
-There are many resources---an overwhelming amount of information---and this workshop will teach you how to sift through all the noise and figure out how to solve your problem.
+There are many resources - an overwhelming amount of information - and this workshop will teach you how to sift through all the noise and figure out how to solve your problem.
 It is hard at first but gets easier with time, and this problem-solving is the real key to mastering a programming language.
-Don't be afraid of running into problems---learn how to solve them.
+Don't be afraid of running into problems - learn how to solve them.

 **Full agenda to come later**, but topics will include:

--   Common problems we encounter\
+-   Common problems we encounter
--   Where and how to ask for help\
+-   Where and how to ask for help
--   How to sift through potential solutions\
+-   How to sift through potential solutions
 -   What to look for generally, in packages and functions